V014/PowerHouse_TaskManager/README.md

 ## Fixes & Bugs
 - set process refresh to 30 seconds.
-- the app throws an exception when there is an influx on the read counter
+- the app throws an exception when there is an influx on the read counter (fixed by ignoring influx)
+- some reading might be too large to understand

 ## Updates
 - added image icons on most tabs